Your Guide to Obtaining a Permit to Carry in Minnesota

 Here’s what you need to know upfront:

-• Eligibility: Must be at least 18 years of age (even though an 18 year old still cannot purchase a handgun from an FFL.)
+Eligibility: You must be at least 18 years of age (even though an 18-year-old still cannot purchase a handgun from an FFL).

-• Residency: You do not need to be a resident in the state of Minnesota to apply for the permit, however a handful of other states will not recognize non-resident permits.
+Residency: You do not need to be a resident of Minnesota to apply for the permit.
+However, a handful of other states will not recognize non-resident permits.

 The state takes this seriously, and so should you.
 The goal is to ensure that anyone carrying a firearm is knowledgeable, responsible, and aware of the laws.

-As of 2024, there were over 400,000 like-minded individuals that have successfully received their permit and can currently carry.
-The expectation is a two-way street however; they give you the card that says you can carry after taking a class, meaning they will hold you to a level of standard expected for that responsibility.
+As of 2024, over 400,000 like-minded individuals have successfully received their permits and can currently carry.
+The expectation is a two-way street; they give you the card that says you can carry after taking a class, meaning they will hold you to a level of standard expected for that responsibility.

 You should always look at furthering your education and your ability, and Victory Arms can help you with that!